Founder and Admissions Officer:

 Notes and Additional Information:

-The majority of untimed tests listed on GGR will be active, meaning that the test creator is still accepting submissions.
-If your score is from an acceptable, inactive untimed test, then you need either a screenshot showing that the norm was in the final stage (prior to the test being discontinued), or written verification from the author indicating the norm status when the test was discontinued.
 Scores from online sites that offer only a computer generated score are not acceptable.
 Your ‘proof of score’ report is normally in the form of a certificate or emails you received from the test author (JPG, scan, screenshot etc.)

-Some test authors do not make their norms and corresponding IQ scores available on a website, and do not respond to requests for this norming data.
+Some current test authors do not make their norms and corresponding IQ scores available on a website, and do not respond to requests for this data.
 These scores will not be listed, as scores on GGR are updated yearly in relation to the latest norms.

 Scores from untimed high range IQ tests, are the only scores listed on GGR.
 These types of tests have been developed experimentally to measure IQ in the very high range.
 Timed and supervised IQ tests, such as the Wechsler and Stanford-Binet, traditionally have limited the measurement range of adult IQs to approximately IQ 160 (SD15).
 The norming data used to produce these tests is gathered from populations where the great majority of test takers are not high range scorers.
 The efficacy of score extrapolations is a relatively new area of research and requires further study in regard to higher scores (than 160) being awarded by clinicians.